No. 16999, ‘A’ Company, 13th Battalion, Royal Irish Rifles

 A dear friend gone for ever.

-Rifleman Robert Semple and Rifleman William Semple are both commemorated on Donaghadee and District War Memorial and in Shore Street Presbyterian Church Donaghadee.
+Rifleman Robert Semple and Rifleman William Semple are both commemorated on Donaghadee and District War Memorial; in Shore Street Presbyterian Church Donaghadee; on the family grave headstone in Donaghadee Parish Church of Ireland Graveyard.

 Robert and William Semple were cousins of Rifleman William Semple (No. 18/775).
 Their father George and William’s father Samuel were brothers.